tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Tandra O'Hara then explained in depth how the Unblinking Eye is able to break scientific laws from time to time, causing 'miracles'.
 Tandra O'Hara declared that the Unblinking Eye strongly supports clear ethical standards that all humans must obey.
 Tandra O'Hara concluded her speech by asking theists to convert to the one truth path and embrace secularism.

-The theists started to seriously consider Tandra O'Hara's message.
+The theists pretended to listen to Tandra O'Hara's message.

 ###Wed Jun 20 2007